flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 ### Details:
 1. Look up your favorite cookie recipe
 2. Write it down in a plain text file
+3. About plain text:

+	3a.
+MAC USERS: use TextEdit with "Preferences" set to "plain text" (NOT rich text)

-3. WINDOWS USERS: This should be a plain text file you know how to navigate to in git-bash
+	3b.
+WINDOWS USERS: This should be a plain text file you know how to navigate to in git-bash

+	3c.
+LINUX USERS: Try `gedit`.

-4. Not sure about "plain text" or how to create it?
+4. Still not sure about "plain text" or how to create it?
 See the [software guide](https://github.com/flaxmans/CompBio_on_git/blob/master/CourseDocuments/SoftwareRequirements.md)
 5. Save your recipe in a subdirectory for this class such as `..../EBIO_4420/CompBioLabsAndHomework/`
 6. You do NOT have to send this file to Sam, but you must have this file available for use in lab on Friday.